Neural-Systems-at-UIO/WebAlign/Docs/start.rst

 4. WebAlign will search for DZI files and list those found.

 5. Press "create".
 The main window will now display WebAlign.
 This step can take some time.
+Your file is saved in the Bucket as a .waln file

 .. image:: images/media/image2.png
   :width: 6.30139in